 For small companies the best single factor was the 6-month price index which generated a compound annual return of 11.91%.
 The second best factor was the 12-month price index, generating a return of 10.32%.

-For medium sized companies the best factor was price-to-book value, which generated an astounding compound return of 14.36% over the period.
-Second was the five year average free cash flow, generating a compound 12,83%.
+For medium-sized companies, the best factor was price-to-book value, which generated an astounding compound return of 14.36% over the period.
+Second was the five-year average free cash flow, generating a compound of 12,83%.